TechItAllServices/geometry_dash_2-2-remake/README.md

 To be able to create things join the "Code Editor" Team.

 **DO NOT FORK THIS!
-THIS IS UNDER MY COPYRIGHT.
+THIS IS UNDER TECHITALL SERVICES COPYRIGHT.
 I WILL NOT STAND FOR ANY FORKING OF THIS REPO.**

 Creaded by: **TechItAll** (Ben)